neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/quiz.md

-# HTML basics and the web
+# HTML and the web

-### What does the abbreviation HTML stand for?
+## What does the abbreviation HTML stand for?

 * [ ] Hypertext Master Language
 * [x] Hypertext Markup Language